SilkRose/Pony/src/stories/diary-duet/story/day-01-brave-new-world.md

 She said she would try and help me get home.
 That made me feel better.
 She suggested I start writing in a diary to keep my thoughts in order, so now I have you.

 She said this place is called Equestria, and this town is called Ponyville.
 She said I could stay with her for now.
-She offered to show me the town, but before we got out the door one of her friends shows up, a pink pony named Pinkie Pie.
+She offered to show me the town, but before we got out the door, one of her friends shows up, a pink pony named Pinkie Pie.

-This new pony had no idea what personal space was and decided to sing me a 'Welcome to Ponyville' song.
+This new pony had no idea what personal space was and decided to sing me a *Welcome to Ponyville* song.
 Twilight told her what we were doing and Pinkie Pie asked if she can show me the town instead, and Twilight agreed, assuring me Pinkie was a good guide.

 Pinkie and I left the castle, heading to see the town, but right after we got to Sugarcube Corner, Pinkie's home, it started to rain.
 Pinkie suggested we could hang out in her room.
 I didn't have any other options, so I agreed.

 We hung out for a few hours, just talking about all sorts of stuff and playing games.
 Most of the games were hard to play, her room is too small to play tag effectively, not many places to hide for hide and seek.
 Even though it wasn't the most optimal place to play, I still had a lot of fun.

 We talked about all different kinds of stuff, more so than I talked to Twilight about.
 She asked all sorts of random questions, favorite color, what I do for fun, if I'd eaten yet.
 Apparently she's a confectionery expert, and I can confirm.
-The food she made was delicious.
+The cake she made was delicious.

 She's always smiling, makes it hard to not smile back.
 Her positive energy is just infectious.
 She reassured me that everything was going to be alright.
 I don't know how I feel exactly, but her confidence makes me feel better.